-Whistleblower Joshua Dean, ex-worker at Boeing supplier, dies
+Whistleblower who accused Boeing supplier of ignoring defects dies

 The near-disaster involving Alaska Airlines Flight 1282, which is the subject of several probes, was the latest in a series of incidents to raise concerns about safety standards at Boeing.

-Dean had filed a complaint against Spirit with the Federal Aviation Administration alleging serious quality failings at its production facility, and testified in a shareholder lawsuit against the company.
+Dean had filed a complaint against Spirit with the Federal Aviation Administration alleging serious quality failings at its production facility and testified in a shareholder lawsuit against the company.

 Dean told US outlet NPR in February that he believed he had been fired to send a message to others thinking of speaking out.